-The Spanish company faces a bulky debt that at September 30 totalled 42,600 million euros, just over 48 billion dollars; it is the most indebted European telecommunications operator.
+The Spanish company faces a bulky debt that on September 30 totaled 42,600 million euros, just over 48 billion dollars; it is the most indebted European telecommunications operator.
 Although, at the beginning of 2016, its debt was around 50 billion euros.

 Investment bankers estimate that sales in Central America and other extraordinary income would put him in a position to reduce his debt below 40 billion euros towards March or April of this year.